Qiskit/qiskit/docs/cdoc/qk-target.rst

     typedef struct QkTarget QkTarget

-A mapping of instructions and properties representing the partiucular constraints of a backend.
+A mapping of instructions and properties representing the particular constraints of a backend.
 Its purpose is to provide the compiler with information that allows it to compile an input circuit into another that is optimized taking in consideration the ``QkTarget``'s specifications.
 This structure represents a low level interface to the main